Author, Andrew Gibson

-As long as you choose an FCA authorised and regulated currency broker, your money transfer will be conducted through a safeguarded client account.
+As long as you choose an FCA authorised currency broker, your money transfer will be conducted through a safeguarded client account.

 If you need to transfer money from France to the UK, you can avoid paying excessive fees and charges.

 I am one of the directors of Key Currency – an independent currency broker.

 Every day we help people achieve great exchange rates and bypass high bank fees.

 As a company, we are an open and transparent.